dmore/github-forkrefresh-docker/README.md

 Distroless:
 ===========
     - uses distroless from google.
-Thin is good...
+Thin as good...
+    - also go on ubuntu as github expects it.

 Docker build:
 ============